Melkor118/GitGud-Workshop/Github_Workshop.md

 Unfortunately these are not persistent.
 We have tested putting commands in the .bashrc file to make this persistent but it does not get backed up.
-I am still looking into a persistent method.
+Thankfully a more persistent solution was identified by Ian Knight and his team.
+It will be outlined below.

 #### Create an initialisation script